Hansmu/js-weird-parts/Readme.md

 So if you have functions defined inside of functions, then it chains all the way up trying to find the variable definition.

+**Scope** - where a variable is available in your code and if it's truly the same variable or a new copy.

 When the functions are declared on the same global level, then the scope chain looks like this.